babylonhealth/ios-playbook/Cookbook/Technical-Documents/PullAssigners.md

 ### If you want to always require at least one review from specific list of owners

-If you want to enfore your PRs to always be at least reviewed by a smaller list of people, in addition to the people Pull Assigner will assign randomly to all new PRs, you could also add a team of those people as owners of your codebase and use "Require review from Code Owners".
+If you want to enforce your PRs to always be approved someone from a smaller, fixed list of people (like the "main owners of the repo"), in addition to the people Pull Assigner will assign randomly to all new PRs, you could also add a team of those people as owners of your codebase, and use "Require review from Code Owners" on your protected branch.

 That's what we use for our bot repos `Stevenson` and `Wall-E`, as we want the always have at least one person from the Developer Experience squad –who is responsible for maintaining the bots– to approve PRs in those bot repositories, in addition to Pull Assigner randomly assigning other people from the rest of the team to distrubute review work.